 Interested in purchasing a new boat?
 Or maybe you were invited to go boating with a friend?
 It probably comes as no surprise to hear that boats on lakes, rivers, or the ocean can look and operate completely different from one another.
-Take a look at some of the pros and cons of each boating experience, so you know exactly what to expect.
+Take a look at some of the pros and cons of each boating experience, so you know exactly what to expect from a lake and ocean boat.

 Boats on Lakes